Micromort

 A micromort (from micro- and mortality) is a unit of risk defined as a one-in-a-million chance of death.
 Micromorts can be used to measure the riskiness of various day-to-day activities.
 A microprobability is a one-in-a million chance of some event; thus, a micromort is the microprobability of death.
 The micromort concept was introduced by Ronald A. Howard who pioneered the modern practice of decision analysis.

 Micromorts for future activities can only be rough assessments, as specific circumstances will always have an impact.
-However, past historical rates of events can be used to provide a ball park, average figure.
+However, past historical rates of events can be used to provide a rough estimate.